-Chris Brown Threatens to Send Cardi B Flowers in Ongoing Feud With Offset
+Chris Brown Threatens To Send Cardi B Flowers In Ongoing Feud With Offset

 As Hollywood Life reports, the feud between Chris Brown and Offset began because Brown shared a meme on Instagram about 21 Savage’s arrest by ICE.
 Offset and Savage are friends and have a joint album with producer Metro Boomin.

-In response to the meme, Offset called Brown a “lame” on Instagram which triggered a heated reply from the R&B singer.
+In response to the meme, Offset called Brown “lame” on Instagram, which triggered a heated reply from the R&B singer.
 In the comment, Brown said that Offset should fight him if he’s a “real man,” Revolt TV reports.

 But the jabs didn’t end there.
 Chris Brown went on to make fun of Offset’s fashion sense on his Instagram stories.
-Offset, who is one-third of the Atlanta rap group Migos, responded by calling Brown a ‘coke head.’
+Offset, who is one-third of the Atlanta rap group Migos, responded by calling Brown a “coke head.”

 Offset has also brought up Brown’s history of domestic violence.

-As The Independent reports, after Brown suggested that they fight, Offset said that he should “Check my record and check yours, only people you got [sic] toe to toe with is women…” Offset also promised tho “smack the sh*t” out of Brown the next time he sees him.
+As the Independent reports, after Brown suggested that they fight, Offset said that he should “Check my record and check yours, only people you got [sic] toe to toe with is women…” Offset also promised to “smack the sh*t” out of Brown the next time he sees him.

 Believe it or not, years ago, Chris Brown had a squeaky clean pop star image.
 But that all changed when Brown was charged with felony assault and felony criminal threats after he attacked then-girlfriend Rihanna in 2009.
-He was sentenced to probation and community as a result of the assault.
+He was sentenced to probation and community service as a result of the assault.

 Chris Brown continues dissing Offset: "I'ma send ya girl flowers so she know I respect her" https://t.co/wXNteydA00 pic.twitter.com/agUW6GPflV